 Cash equivalents are easily convertible into a known amount of cash and are subject to an insignificant risk of changes in value.
-They are assessed at fair value and changes in value are recognized under "Financial income (loss)".
+They are held for the purpose of meeting short term cash commitments They are assessed at fair value and changes in value are recognized under "Financial income (loss)".

-3.12 Fair value of financial instruments
+2.13 Fair value of financial instruments

-Borrowings and financial debts (excluding convertible notes) are initially recognized at fair value and subsequently measured at amortized cost, measured using the effective interest rate (EIR) method.
+Borrowings and financial debts (excluding derivative financial instruments and convertible notes issued to Atlas and Negma) are initially recognized at fair value and subsequently measured at amortized cost, measured using the effective interest rate (EIR) method.

+Convertible notes issued to Negma and Atlas were measured at fair value through profit or loss in accordance with IFRS 9.
 The fair value of trade receivables and trade payables is considered as their book value, given their very short payment maturities.
 The same principle applies to other receivables, other current financial assets and other current liabilities.